andreimoment/tangomanual/README.md

 *When I edit a mission, I see pound signs and stars and underscores and square brackets in the text... what are these?*

-These are a part of the GitHub [Markdown syntax](https://guides.github.com/features/mastering-markdown/) which allow you to create titles, italics, bold and links.
+These are a part of the GitHub [Markdown syntax](https://guides.github.com/features/mastering-markdown/) which allows you to create titles, italics, bold and links in plain text documents, without having to learn and write HTML code.
 By the way, you can also add [emoji](https://www.webpagefx.com/tools/emoji-cheat-sheet/)!

 Video (TBA)

 ### Want to get in touch with us about bringing this methodology to your community, learning to teach it yourself, or anything else?

-Send us an email.
+Send us an email at tangomanual at gmail.com.